NYUDataBootcamp/Book/intro.md

 He's alluding here to the vast community of users who are developing tools that allow Python to do all kinds of things.
 Python's data tools are an example:  they're not part of the core langauage, they're add-ons developed by users.
 He adds:  "Python people are pretty cool," so there's that, too.

+## Our approach

+There is a method to our madness.
+We will start quickly so that we can reach more interesting topics quickly -- On the bright side, this means that our workload will be heaviest when the workload of your other classes is lightest.
+We promise that it gets easier in spite of being a bit tough up front.
+These are some of our guiding principles to put what is being taught into perspective.

+**One step at a time.** You can't do this in a day.
+It pays to work on the fundamentals before moving on to advanced data tools.
+Our friend Tom Sargent preaches, "Don't skip steps."
+We try to follow this principal.

+**Stress the basics, ignore the rest.**  We think once you understand the basics, you'll be in a good position to work out special cases on your own.
+That allows us to strip out a bunch of confusing detail, which we think is good for everyone.

+**Learn to teach yourself.**  The best way to learn new things is to teach yourself:  Google your problem and find the resources you need.
+We build that attitude in from the start, suggesting ways in which you can solve problems yourself.
+But remember:  it also helps to be in a supportive environment, where you can ask for help when you need it.

+**Online book preferred.**  We sometimes print out the pdf ourselves, but the online version comes with live links.
+We'll update it frequently as new ideas come to mind.
+We think it's a superior user experience.

+**Code and applications.**  We attack data applications and programming together.
+After covering Python basics, we generally organize things around specific applications, covering the relevant aspects of Python along the way.
+We think it helps to have a context for what we're learning, but the downside is that it's somewhat harder to use the book as a programming reference.
+We still think it makes sense.
+Our goal isn't to produce programmers, but people who know enough about programming to offer an interesting perspective on data (often through a graphic).

 ## Work habits

 There are no shortcuts in learning how to code.
 You simply need to spend hours doing it.
 Progress will seem slow at first, but if you stick with it things will start to look familiar, and even make sense.
 You may even start to think of projects as fun, and revel in your new-found power over data.